abbyssoul/libsolace/README.md

 ### Motivation
 Solace is used to provide building primitives to develop a systems of communicating process that solve a problem via collaboration (aka cluster application / actor system).
+It puts developer in charge of the system and provides mechnism for explicit memory management.
-As such it will never spawn a thread or allocate memory after initialisation.
+As such it will never spawn a thread or allocates memory after initialisation.

 ## Contributing changes
 The framework is work in progress and contributions are very welcomed.